Renaissance Center: General Motors exit and redevelopment

 On April 15, 2024, GM announced its intention to move its headquarters from the Renaissance Center to the under-construction Hudson's Detroit in 2025.
 GM publicly committed to redeveloping the RenCen, but their planned exit sparked public speculation that it could be demolished, a possibility which CEO Mary Barra declined to rule out.
 GM retained Bedrock Detroit, the real estate firm developing Hudson's Detroit, to consult on the redevelopment.

 GM and Bedrock revealed a conceptual plan for the RenCen's redevelopment in November 2024.
 The plan calls for the demolition of two of the RenCen's office towers, 300 and 400, and most of the existing public and retail spaces at its base.
 Under this plan, one of the remaining office towers would be converted to rental apartments; the central tower would remain a hotel, but its upper floors would also be converted to rental apartments.

-The two companies stated that they planned to provide the majority of the $1.6 billion required for the proposed redevelopment, but they expect $250 million in subsidies from the state of Michigan, and $100 million in tax-increment financing from the Detroit Downtown Development Authority.
-The companies' demand for taxpayer funding of the project was met with public opposition by many state lawmakers, including Matt Hall, the speaker-elect of the Michigan House of Representatives.
+The two companies stated that they planned to fund the majority of the $1.6 billion redevelopment, but they expect $250 million in subsidies from the state of Michigan, and $100 million in tax-increment financing from the Detroit Downtown Development Authority.
+The companies' demand for taxpayer funding of the project was met with public opposition by many state lawmakers, including Matt Hall, then speaker-elect of the Michigan House of Representatives.
 In response, General Motors later stated that if lawmakers did not provide taxpayer funding, they would demolish the entire RenCen at their own expense, a proposal described by the Detroit Free Press as "likely... the largest voluntary skyscraper demolition in world history."
-Opponents of the demolition likened the proposal to "extortion."
+Opponents of the demolition likened the proposal to extortion.

+In 2025, GM began to buy out tenants' leases and empty the RenCen; by that November, only 18 office and retail tenants remained in the complex.
+Media likened the complex to a ghost town, and a GM executive compared it to a dead mall.
+Burger King, the last tenant in the RenCen's food court, closed November 26.
+The U.S. Post Office reportedly closed on January 20, 2026.

+GM began to move its offices from the RenCen to Hudson's Detroit on January 12, 2026.
+At that time, GM closed the RenCen's public spaces, with no public announcement.
+As of May 2026, access to the building is restricted to office tenants, hotel and restaurant guests, and authorized visitors.
+It was reopened to the public during the 2026 Detroit Grand Prix from May 29–31, 2026.

+Bedrock's CEO stated that demolition of the podium and towers 300 and 400, and subsequent construction on the redevelopment, is planned to begin in April 2027.